-Financial instruments potentially exposed to credit risk include cash and bank, and accounts receivable.
-The Organization holds cash deposits at a major Canadian chartered bank.
-Accounts receivable are not concentrated and the carrying amount of accounts receivable represents the maximum credit risk exposure.
+Credit risk is the risk that one party to a transaction will fail to discharge an obligation and cause the other party to incur a financial loss.
+Financial instruments potentially exposed to credit risk include cash, donations receivable, and government assistance receivable.
+The organization holds cash deposits at a major Canadian chartered bank.
+Donations receivable are concentrated with one contributor representing 61% of all receivable.
+The carrying amount of the maximum credit risk exposure is \$463,944.
 Management has assessed its credit risk as not material and is unchanged from the prior year.